 All applicants must meet the following eligibility criteria by the application submission deadline:

-• Be active in urologic research as evidenced by involvement in lab- or clinic-based urologic research projects.
+- Be active in urologic research as evidenced by involvement in scientific or clinical urologic research projects.

 Mentorship Groups